What is the definition of genocide?

 According to the BBC, the UN treaty has “come under fire from different sides”, mostly by people “frustrated with the difficulty” of applying the term genocide to specific cases.

-However, the most troubling issue is that war crime tribunals have struggled to establish a legal standard for genocidal intent.
-“Few perpetrators, with the notable exception of the Nazi regime, have left explicit plans detailing their intentions to eradicate groups,” PBS notes.
+But the most troubling issue is that war crime tribunals have struggled to establish a legal standard for genocidal intent.
+“Few perpetrators, with the notable exception of the Nazi regime, left explicit plans detailing their intentions to eradicate groups,” PBS said.

-The waters are further muddied by incorrect usage of the term, which has fallen victim to “a sort of verbal inflation, in much the same way as happened with the word fascist”, he adds.
+The waters are muddied by incorrect usage of the word, which has fallen victim to “a sort of verbal inflation, in much the same way as happened with the word fascist”, he added.